This all-woman band played in the Detroit area during the 1920s.

 That New Orleans All-Woman Band!
 The Original Shades of Blue, 1930s

 The OSB in Chicago, 1936, no dress for Ernie here!
-Trumpeter Norma Latino, at left, the only surviving member, celebrated her 94th birthday in 2007.
+Trumpeter Norma Latino, at left, celebrated her 94th birthday in 2007.

 Photos from the 1st International Women's Brass Conference 1993